The car battery may be one of the most important components of the car, as any problem with the battery might leave you stranded on the road.

-Scrub the terminals thoroughly till no dust or grime is visible.
+Scrub the terminals thoroughly until no dust or grime is visible.
 Once the corrosion is removed, spray water on the terminals and wipe gently with a clean cloth or rag.
-Once the terminals have been cleaned and dried, apply petroleum jelly on them which will provide some lubrication and prevent any further corrosion.
+Once the terminals have been cleaned and dried, apply petroleum jelly to them.
+This will provide some lubrication and prevent any further corrosion.

-Note: Before you begin cleaning the terminals, inspect the car battery to see if it is leaking, swollen or has any visible damage.
-If the battery is damaged then cleaning the terminals will be no good and you would still have to purchase a new battery.
+Note: Before you begin cleaning the terminals, inspect the car battery to see if it is leaking, swollen, or has any visible damage.
+If the battery is damaged, then cleaning the terminals won’t do any good and you would still have to purchase a new battery.

 If it’s leaking you can find some recommended batteries for your car in this article: Best Car Batteries